compilation-error-eng/WRO-Pythons2/README.md

 # WRO FUTURE ENGINEERS The Pythons 2

 This is a detailed documentation of our project in the WRO FUTURE ENGINEERS competition of my team that consist of 3 people and our coach Omar Khaled Elsayed .
-My name is Ahmed Elsayed and I am responsible for the programming of the robot , my teammates are Nour Raoof and Eyad Ahmed Nazary each are responsible for the mechanical and the electrical section of the robot respectively .
+My name is Ahmed Elsayed and I am responsible for the programming of the robot , my teammates are Nour Eldin Raoof and Eyad Ahmed Nazary each are responsible for the mechanical and the electrical section of the robot respectively .
 We are from Egypt and are joining the WRO competition for the first time and I am going to explain the steps and procedures that went into creating our robot.

 ## Firstly: Our components
 For seeing the blocks and moving accordingly we used the Openmv H7 plus camera module it is a cheap easy to buy camera module that is similar to the raspberry pi but is much cheaper here is a photo of it: